Vegetation Management in Orchard, Vineyard, and Berry Crops

 Soil-active herbicides Persistent, soil-active herbicides can be applied during the winter dormant season, and then activated with rain or sprinkler irrigation if dry conditions persist.
 Apply lower rates on sandy or gravelly soils, or soils containing lower clay or organic matter contents or cation exchange capacities.
 Control existing vegetation by mixing with a postemergence contact or translocated herbicide.
 After establishing an effective weed control program, rotate soil-active herbicides applied in fall and/or early spring to improve year-round weed control and reduce possible crop injury.

-Postemergence herbicides Contact herbicides such as paraquat (Gramoxone), glufosinate (Rely 280), and carfentrazone (Aim) can be used to control existing vegetation, but they lack residual control and are nonselective in broadleaf crops.
+Postemergence herbicides Contact herbicides such as paraquat (Gramoxone), glufosinate (Rely 280), tiafenacil (Gamma), and carfentrazone (Aim) can be used to control existing vegetation.
+Still, they lack residual control and are nonselective in broadleaf crops.
 Paraquat is a restricted-use herbicide and requires careful handling and secure storage.
 Glyphosate (Roundup) controls many weeds but must be applied at the correct stage of weed growth to obtain maximum movement into the roots (see label for details).
 Avoid applications to green bark, low limbs, tree trunks that are wounded, or suckers with buds that are beginning to open.
 This is important for translocated herbicides, such as glyphosate, on crops that are very sensitive, such as grapes and raspberries.
 Green bark is vulnerable to repeated herbicide applications and may need protection in the first 2 or 3 years after planting.
 Herbicides are more prone to enter through green bark and wounds on stems than through mature bark.
 White latex paint that is often applied to young orchard trees does not provide adequate protection.

-There are at least three nonselective OMRI-listed and NOP-approved organic herbicides now available for use in orchard, vineyard, and berry crops: AXXE (contains ammonium nonanoate), Suppress (a mixture of caprylic and capric acids) and Final-San-O Total Vegetation Killer (contains ammoniated soap of fatty acids).
+There are at least three nonselective OMRI-listed and NOP-approved organic herbicides now available for use in orchard, vineyard, and berry crops: AXXE (contains ammonium nonanoate), Suppress (a mixture of caprylic and capric acids), and Final-San-O Total Vegetation Killer (contains ammoniated soap of fatty acids).
 Like the other contact herbicides listed above, these products do not provide residual control of emerging weeds.
 These herbicides are most effective if weeds are less than 6 inches tall, there is bright sunlight, or air temperatures are 70°F or higher.
 Shielded or hooded sprayers are needed to prevent contact with leaves and stems of low-growing crops.

 Surfactants can make the difference between good and poor weed control.
 Crop oils or other non- phytotoxic adjuvants are required on many postemergence herbicides; in specific cases, nitrogen solutions (e.g., 2.5% UAN or AMS) may be required and may improve grass control.
 Read the label carefully for this crucial information.